enoughowe/enoughowe.github.io/index.md

 ## News and Updates

-- **September 2024**：Very excited to be selected as [KDD UC Scholar](https://kdd2024.kdd.org/undergraduate-consortium/).
+- **September 2024**：Very excited to start be selected as [KDD UC Scholar](https://kdd2024.kdd.org/undergraduate-consortium/).
 See you in Spain!
 - **May 2024：**My bachelor thesis won the Annual Best Thesis Award (Top 1/300).
 - **April 2024：**Our work *BLEGuard* has been accepted to [MobiSys 2024](https://www.sigmobile.org/mobisys/2024/) as a poster paper.
 See you in Japan!
 - **March 2024：**Very excited to get a MPhil offer from Engineering department at Cambridge University!